Tunnel of Love Express Tour: The show

 The stage backdrop was a tapestry of Adam and Eve in the Garden of Eden.
-The entrance of the band onto the stage, heretofore a casual affair, was now elaborate and stylized.
+The entrance of the band on the stage, heretofore a casual affair, was now elaborate and stylized.
 It was set up to mimic fairgoers entering a carnival ride, with Springsteen assistant Terry Magovern playing a ticket-taker at the gate near an ominous and foreshadowing sign that said:

 (One of the tour T-shirts being sold proclaimed "This is not a dark ride", but as both a newspaper reviewer wrote at the time, and a fan who later became an author wrote later, that was a lie.)

 Roy Bittan was already on synthesizer as an extended intro to "Tunnel of Love" was played.
 Band members entered the stage two by two, taking tickets from Magovern, each (with the help of a professional costumer) more sharply dressed than for previous tours: Max Weinberg and Danny Federici, Garry Tallent and Nils Lofgren, the horn section.
 Next came Patti Scialfa in a tight mini-skirt, big hair and carrying a bunch of balloons: more foreshadowing.
 Once in their positions, band members started their parts in the song.
 Penultimately, Clarence Clemons entered with a single rose between his teeth.
 Springsteen appeared last, dressed in trousers, a jacket and white shirt that departed from his past denim-and-bandanas look, matched the Annie Leibovitz-photographed look from the Tunnel album cover, and emphasized the greater formality of what was about to come.
 Once present, the band's traditional positions on stage were flipped: now Clemons was on the right, Bittan on the left, and so on; Weinberg moved from the center to the side, and backup singer Scialfa from the back riser to the front where Clemons had been.
 Springsteen declared this to be evidence of his desire to shake things up when rehearsals began: "The first thing I did was make everyone stand in a different place."